MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 ```
 3. Before hitting next, be sure to change the "servername" and "database" with the correct names for your own environment
 4. *(Optional)* If you are trying to connect to a server and database for an on-premises environment, be sure to configure a gateway for it.
-5. Provide the credentials to your data source by clicking the yellow ribbon.
+5. Provide the credentials to your data source by clicking on the configure connection ribbon.

 >[!NOTE]
 >For more information about the SQL Server connector, you can read the article on conecting to a [SQL Server database](connectors/sqlserver.md).